Circle Arts Theatre

 The theatre’s touring performance group, The Inner Circle, was begun in 1978 and features high school teens who tour Comal Country performing plays with a moral lesson in elementary schools, bringing live theatre to over 120,000 school children.
 These teens meet twice a week to work on their skills and rehearse the touring skits, and their season culminates in an end-of-year show of their own choosing, which they also perform at the Texas Non-Profit Theatre (TNT) conference.
 They earn their classes and TNT tuition via volunteer hours to the theatre; each teen donates a minimum of 100 hours each year.

 Circle Arts Theatre won the Texas Festival of Community Theaters State competition in 1981, with its production of SEASCAPE by Edward Albee.
 In 1985, Circle Arts once again proceeded to the State competition, and continued to win awards in the following years for costume and graphic design.

 The 20th Anniversary Gala was celebrated in 1988 with a special guest celebrity, distinguished actor Morgan Woodward, and the 25th Anniversary Gala in 1993 was highlighted by a video montage of performances from the preceding 25 years.

-Circle Arts Theatre has now staged more than 140 major productions, 15 children's theatre shows, and over 30 melodramas.
-Our next milestone will be the 50th Anniversary Gala in September of 2018.
+Circle Arts Theatre has now staged more than 190 major productions, 15 children’s theatre shows, and over 45 melodramas.
+We hit a milestone with our 50th Anniversary Gala in September of 2018.
 Circle Arts is dedicated to the pursuit of excellence in the performing arts, and the affirmation and growth of the human spirit.